 Sonoran Glass School is a public-access educational organization dedicated to inspiring people of all ages to discover the wonder of glass art.
 We teach students and the general public how to create and appreciate glass as a visual arts medium through educational courses, one-on-one experiences, visiting artist seminars, and community events funded by SGS donors and supporters.

 Sonoran Glass School, a 501(c)(3), nonprofit educational organization, exists because of donations, public grants and private support.
 Our glass community is dedicated to fostering glass as an exciting and thriving visual arts medium in Tucson.
-Proceeds from our classes, membership dues, gallery sales, and events support the education and advancement of glass art and glass artists in Southern Arizona. – Thank you for your support.
+Proceeds from our classes, donations, gallery sales, and events support the education and advancement of glass art and glass artists in Southern Arizona.

-Thanks to our supporters and volunteers, we’ve expanded and built four studios, each dedicated to a different glass art medium, including furnace glassblowing, lampworking, kiln-fusing, and coldworking.
-Today, we’re a full-service glass arts educational facility and the premier public-access glass arts educational center in the desert Southwest.
-We provide educational opportunities year-round for beginning and intermediate glass artists through classes, visiting artists, and community events.
-A team of gifted instructors teach glassblowing, torchworking, kiln-firing, mosaic, and coldworking techniques through private lessons and studio classes.
+Thanks to our supporters and volunteers, we’ve built four studios, each dedicated to a different glass art medium or skill.
+Sonoran Glass School offers classes in furnace glassblowing, soft and borosilicate glass torchworking, glass kiln-fusing, and coldworking.
+Today, we’re the only full-service, nonprofit glass arts education organization in the desert Southwest.
+We provide educational opportunities for beginning to advanced glass artists through our classes, visiting artist workshops, and community events.
+Our team of gifted instructors teach all glass art techniques through private lessons and studio classes.